11th Armored Cavalry Regiment: 11th Tank Group

 HHT, 11th Tank Group was constituted on 19 July 1943 in the National Army.
-It was activated at Camp Campbell, Kentucky on 28 July 1943 as a separate group.
+It was activated at Camp Campbell in Kentucky on 28 July 1943 as a separate group.
 It was reorganized and redesignated as HHC, 11th Armored Group on 5 December 1943.
 During the war, armored groups such as the 11th were used as administrative headquarters for the numerous independent tank battalions fielded in the European Theater of Operations.
 HHC, 11th Armored Group was converted and redesignated HHT, 1st Constabulary Regiment on 1 May 1946.
 HHT, 1st Constabulary Regiment was inactivated on 20 September 1947 in Germany.

 11th Armored Cavalry Regiment

 Reassembly and organizing of 11th ACR was completed on 30 November 1948 by reconstitution and reorganization of elements of the 11th Cavalry Regiment and HHT, 1st Constabulary Regiment.
 HHT-1st Constabulary Regiment was converted, redesignated and consolidated into 11th ACR as HHT, 3rd Battalion, 11th ACR on 30 November 1948.
 11th Tank Battalion was consolidated into 11th ACR on 8 January 1951.
 95th Tank Battalion was consolidated into 3rd Battalion, 11th ACR on 1 October 1958.
 Air Troop inactivated 20 March 1972 in Vietnam; 2d Squadron inactivated 6 April 1972 in Vietnam; Air Troop and 2d Squadron activated 17 May 1972 in Germany.
 Around 1984, Air Troop was enlarged and became the 4th Squadron (Thunderhorse), also known as the Combat Aviation Squadron.